-The main program that manages a computer's hardware, software, and through devices, such as display screens, showing where it is going, where it came from, and where it fits with all the other packets, so they can be reassembled into the original file once they all arrive.
+A small section of a computer file.
+Files are split into packets so they can be sent through the Internet.
+Each packet has an address showing where it is going, where it came from, and where it fits with all the other packets, so they can be reassembled into the original file once they all arrive.